Evolutions of in-medium baryon-baryon scattering cross sections and stiffness of dense nuclear matter from Bayesian analyses of FOPI proton flow excitation functions: Introduction

 Presently, it is still not clear how this $X-K$ degeneracy (or relative importance of $K$ and $X$) in describing nuclear collective flow evolves with the beam energy.
-Uncovering this evolution (checking if the $X-K$ degeneracy is broken) from Bayesian analyses of the proton flow excitation functions (shown in Fig. \ref{v12}) measured by the FOPI Collaboration at GSI is the main purpose of this work.
+Uncovering this evolution (checking if the $X-K$ degeneracy is broken) from Bayesian analyses of the proton flow excitation functions measured by the FOPI Collaboration at GSI is the main purpose of this work.
+Shown in Fig. \ref{v12} are the FOPI proton directed flow $v_{11}=F_1\equiv dv_1/dy'|_{y'=0}$ (left axis) and elliptical flow $v_{20}$ at mid-rapidity (right axis) as functions of beam energy in mid-central Au+Au reactions, respectively.
+More detailed definitions of the quantities involved are given in Section \ref{IBUU-P}.
 Among all flow data available in reactions with beam energies ranging from tens of MeV to several TeV per nucleon \cite{Ha2,EOSBook,LRP1}, the FOPI experiments measured proton directed and elliptic flows systematically in a broad beam energy range where the flow data show some very interesting features.
 In particular, the proton directed and elliptical flows are anti-correlated and have much larger magnitudes than reactions at higher beam energies available at RHIC and LHC.
 Digging out novel information about the EOS and transport properties of hot and dense hadronic matter from the FOPI data has been very appealing.
 While many analyses of the complete or partial FOPI data within various transport models have been done already, see, e.g., Refs. \cite{FOPI,f1,f2,f3,f4,f5,f6,f7,f8,f9,f10,PLi18,Li:2022wvu,f11,f12,f13}, they are mostly forward-modelings in the traditional approaches.
 We report here results of our Bayesian analyses of the FOPI proton flow excitation function data.
-We found that not only the in-medium baryon-baryon scattering cross sections change from being smaller to larger than their free-space values, the stiffness of cold dense nuclear matter varies from being soft to stiff as the beam energy increases from 150 to 1200 MeV/nucleon, reflecting an overall hardening of nuclear matter as its density and temperature increase with beam energy.
+We found strong indications that the EOS of hot and dense matter created in mid-central Au+Au reactions becomes harder as its density and temperature increase with beam energy from 150 to 1200 MeV/nucleon.